Randomized Block Low-Rank Matrix Compression by Tagging: Introduction

 \section{Introduction}

-In scientific computing and data science, many applications involve matrices that are dense but ``data-sparse,'' admitting certain low-rank approximations that compress the matrices while preserving their critical information.
+In scientific computing and data science, many applications involve matrices that are dense but ``data-sparse,'' admitting certain low-rank approximations that compress the matrices while preserving critical information.
 Algorithms to compress data-sparse matrices can achieve better performance by invoking \textit{rank structure}, where the input matrices are tessellated into blocks that are either small enough in size to apply dense algorithms or are of low numerical rank.
-Not only can rank-structured matrices be stored and applied to vectors efficiently, but often they can also be approximately inverted or LU-factorized in linear or close-to-linear time.